 The basics of growing saffron on the farm are the same as on the home method, and we can see the same principles in both ways.
 But we know that 80% of the results are due to 20% of our efforts, which is true of saffron planting.

-In this post, we will explain the outline of growing saffron on the farm for you, and if you want to know more about saffron planting, you can refer to our blog, contact us, or use our professional saffron planting course.
+In this post, we will explain the outline of growing saffron on the farm for you, and if you want to know more about saffron planting, you can refer to our blog, or contact us.

 - Plow the land in spring or summer